-A paid preparer may use any of the following:
+A paid preparer may use any of the following

-- his or her SSN

-- his or her PTIN

-- the EIN for business
+- his or her SSN - the EIN for business

-A paid preparer who fails to include the proper numbers may also be subject to a penalty.
+A paid preparer who fails to include the proper numbers may be subject to a penalty.

 Example of the computation of Arizona fiduciary income tax, resident beneficiary's Arizona fiduciary adjustment, and nonresident beneficiary's Arizona source income.